Introduction

 - The V-I graph may not pass through the origin as in case of an ohmic conductor.

-- A non-ohmic conductor may conduct poorly or not at all when the p.d. is reversed.
+- A non-ohmic conductor may conduct poorly or stop conducting altogether when you reverse the potential difference.

-The non-linear circuit problems are generally solved by graphical methods.
+Engineers generally solve non-linear circuit problems using graphical methods.

 - Power Electronics: In power electronics applications like power supply design and motor control, Ohm's Law allows engineers to determine the suitable voltage and current ratings for components like resistors, capacitors and inductors.
 Using Ohm's Law, engineers assure the effective power delivery and minimal energy losses in electronic platforms.